 What should I do, if I interrupt the hike somewhere?

 If you interrupt the hike at a checking point and continue it later (or you reach the point again from another direction), write the second date onto the second marked place beside the box of the stamp.
 The second stamp is not necessary.
-Interruption is, when you continue the hike after a more than one day long rest.
+Interruption is when you continue the hike after a more than one-day rest.

-Is it possible to collect the validation for more people in one booklet, or is it allowed to hand over the booklet to others, if I do not want to continue the fulfilment?
+Is it possible to collect the validation for more people in one hiking log, or is it allowed to hand over the hiking log to others, if I do not want to continue the fulfilment?

-No. Every validation booklet is registered for one name and person, so the fulfilment connects to one person.
-The name can not be changed during the fulfilment, the booklet can not be transferred to other person.
+No. Every Hiking Log and Passport is registered for one name and person, so the fulfilment connects to one person.
+The name can not be changed during the fulfilment, the booklet can not be transferred to another person.

-Is it any time limit to use the stamps of an old validation booklet, if meanwhile a new booklet is already released, or the route of the Blue Trail has changed?
+Is it any time limit to use the stamps of an old hiking log, if meanwhile a new booklet is already released, or the route of the Blue Trail has changed?

-You can continue the validation of the fulfilment in the old booklet, in that case, if the MTSZ issued a new edition.
+You can continue the validation of the fulfilment in the old hiking log, in that case, if the MTSZ issued a new edition.
 If a section, which changed later, is already validated in the booklet, you do not have to walk the new, changed route again.
 It is also not required to stamp at the new stamping places.
-The updated, exact list of stamping places is located on the www.kektura.hu website. (editor: If you have an old booklet, it do not contains the new checking places, which are established after its release.
-Unfortunately in this case you have to stamp at the new checking points, although your old booklet does not show them.
+The updated, exact list of stamping places is located on the www.kektura.hu website. (editor: If you have an old hiking log, it does not contain the new checking places, which are established after its release.
+Unfortunately, in this case, you have to stamp at the new checking points, although your old hiking log does not show them.
 So it is recommended the download of the list of checking point from the mentioned website!)

 How can I approach the trailhead or the starting point of the hike?

 If you can do it, use the public transport!
-The starting and finishing points of the 27 section of the Blue Trail, which are written in the booklet, are a good accessibility with public transport.
+The starting and finishing points of the 27 section of the Blue Trail, which are written in the hiking log, are good accessibility with public transport.
 The MTSZ recommends these places to begin or finish a hike.
-It is not mandatory to keep this subdivision, you can interrupt, or continue the hike along the Blue Trail everywhere, but according to experiences it is worth planning the interruption of the hike at a checking point.
+It is not mandatory to keep this subdivision, you can interrupt, or continue the hike along the Blue Trail everywhere, but according to experiences, it is worth planning the interruption of the hike at a checking point.